Ventient Energy Glenkerie Wind Farm Community Fund

 The Panel has up to 11 members.
 Each member of the wider community serves between three and five years, with members retiring on a phased basis to ensure knowledge and expertise are retained.
 Opportunities to become a Panel member are openly advertised when these arise, both locally and on this website, and are selected through a fair and transparent process.
 Previous Panel members may stand again after a period of at least one year.

 The Panel meets at least twice a year.
-Minutes of Panel meetings can be requested from the Fund Coordinator (details below)
+Minutes of Panel meetings can be requested from the Community Funds Adviser (details below)

 More information on the award making process is available here